 Boasting a strikingly similar look and feature set to Hillsound’s Trail Crampon Ultra above are Unigear’s Traction Cleats.
 Both models feature generous and burly tread (the Unigear has one additional spike per device), offer a secure and confidence-inspiring fit with a Velcro strap around the forefoot, and have double-link side chains for added durability and strength.
-The most obvious (and compelling) difference is price: at just $28 on Amazon at the time of publishing, the Traction cleats undercut the Trail Crampon Ultra by a significant $47, making the Unigear the cheapest performance option on our list.
+The most obvious (and compelling) difference is price: At just $28 and often available on Amazon for less, the Traction Cleats are tied for the second-cheapest option on our list (right behind the much less capable Yaktrax Walk) and undercut the Trail Crampon Ultra by a significant $51.

 That said, despite the undeniably enticing savings, the Unigear falls short of the Trail Crampon Ultra in one key area: build quality.
 Cutting costs almost always comes with compromises, and in this case, the Unigear’s components look and feel noticeably cheaper than the Hillsound’s, and many have experienced premature issues with the harness and chain breaking down after just a few outings.
 If you’re an avid winter hiker and regularly rely on your ice cleats to navigate steep and technical trails, we’d encourage spending the added cash for the more trustworthy and time-tested Trail Crampon Ultra.
 But if you only get out occasionally and stick to mild to moderate trails, the Unigear Traction Cleats have a lot of positive reviews to their name.

 Category: Daily use/hiking